 Best Bible Commentaries was born out of a love for books that help people understand the Bible, especially Old and New Testament commentaries.
 Having been a pastor and professor, I have used, discussed, and written about commentaries for many years.
-In class, many of my undergraduate students have found it humorous when I describe myself as a “commentary nerd,” which is meant to be funny, but it is also a badge I wear happily because it describes my passion for the wonderful resources that God has graciously given the Church.
+In class, many of my undergraduate students have found it humorous when I have described myself as a “commentary nerd,” which is meant to be funny, but it is also a badge I wear happily because it describes my passion for the wonderful resources that God has graciously given the Church.
 My mission is to help readers find the right resources for their particular needs.

 I am a graduate of Western Seminary in Portland, Oregon, and a member of the Evangelical Theological Society.
 I have been in Christian ministry over 20 years, serving in local churches as a Lead, Associate, and Youth Pastor.
-For five years, I served as a writer and editor on Christianity for a major religion website, a role I resigned from, in part, to develop Best Bible Commentaries.
+The church where I served as lead pastor was non-denominational, yet broadly evangelical.
+I have ministered in small farming communities and in some of the largest cities in North America.